Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Introduction

 Practitioners in numerous fields have readily acknowledged that the ATE provides a generally insufficient comparison of competing treatments' effects.
-Decisions informed solely by inference about the ATE can result in unwelcome consequences for subgroups of the population.
+Decisions informed solely by inference about the ATE can overlook the beneficial --- or detrimental --- effects of a novel treatment in certain subgroups.
 In medicine, for example, myriad clinical trials that have failed to show that an investigatory therapy meaningfully improves patient outcomes relative to the standard of care on average, yet provided evidence of a differential effect in some patient phenotypes \citep[see, for instance, the following oncology trials:][]{buttsTecemotideLBLP25Placebo2014, angRandomizedPhaseIII2014, zhuRamucirumabPlaceboSecondline2015}.
-Patients likely to benefit from these novel therapies cannot access them, however, pending future trials and eventual regulatory approval.
-Indeed, the subfield of precision medicine seeks to uncover such heterogeneous treatment effects, using them to efficiently tailor patient care and develop treatment guidelines.